Kate Anderson – guitar, vocals

 Secily Anderson – guitar, vocals

-When singer-songwriter Kate Anderson moved from Reno, Nevada to Salt Lake City, Utah in 2014, she met guitarist Secily Saunders while looking for band members.
+When singer-songwriter Kate Anderson moved from Reno, Nevada to Salt Lake City, Utah in 2014, she met guitarist Secily Saunders.
 Discovering a musical and personal harmony, they formed a band around Kate’s songs and gigged locally and regionally.
 Even in its nascence, the group attracted a following—not to mention attention from the local media—for their spirited live performances and harmony-laden folk-rock tunes.
-But, as John Lennon once sang, “Life is what happens to you while you’re busy making other plans.”

 Before the band had been together a year, Kate, a helicopter pilot with the Army National Guard, was chosen to train on the storied Blackhawk chopper—just as she was switching jobs in her civilian life.
 In addition, she and Secily became engaged.
 Late one night, Kate and Secily reflected on their musical direction.
 “If we could make a wish,” Kate said to Secily, “were would we go from here?”